dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preview_Data.md

 &nbsp;
 #### .hist()
 &emsp;
 Another quick way to get a feel of the type of data you are dealing with is to plot a histogram for each numerical attribute.
 A histogram shows the number of instances (on the vertical axis) that have a given value range (on the horizontal axis).
-You can either plot this one attribute at a time, or you can call the '''.hist()''' method on the whole dataset, and it will plot a histogram for each numerical attribute
+You can either plot this one attribute at a time, or you can call the ``.hist()`` method on the whole dataset, and it will plot a histogram for each numerical attribute.

 ```python